 Entity A shall be provided with IdB, the CSE-ID for Entity B.

-NOTE 2: The present specification does not describe how Entity A is provided with IdB.
+NOTE 2: The present document does not describe how Entity A is provided with IdB.
 Example mechanisms could include configuration via remote management, and discovery mechanisms supported by the Underlying Network(s).

 In the case of Certificate-Based Authentication Framework: each entity (Entity A and Entity B) is additionally configured with the certificate information that the entity subsequently uses to verify the other entity.
 The necessary certificate information is dependent on the flavour of the certificates, with details provided in clause 8.1.2.4 "Information Needed for Certificate Authentication of another Entity".